Ladybarn

 Ladybarn is a small suburban area of south Manchester, England.

 Ladybarn Village is along Mauldeth Road; to the north is Ladybarn Lane.
 Transport links include Mauldeth Road railway station and buses to Manchester city centre.

 The area is named after Lady Barn House, formerly Lady Barn House School, founded in 1873 by William Henry Herford.

 Ladybarn Park

-Ladybarn Park is an urban park covering 23.4 acres which has a range of recreational facilities including sports areas, a children's play area, and landscaped walking paths.
+Ladybarn Park is an urban park covering 23.4 acres which includes several recreational facilities, such as sports areas and a children's play area.

-Ladybarn Park is named, like the area, after Lady Barn House, a 19th century building that once served as a school and community centre.
-The park was established in the late 19th century as part of local initiatives to create accessible green spaces for the expanding population.
-The park has been upgraded and revitalised through community and council-led projects, including the introduction of modern sports facilities and improved landscaping.

-Layout and facilities

-Ladybarn Park features a variety of facilities designed for leisure and active recreation: